jpwienekus/oss-health/app/README.md

 ## NEW NOTES
  - for dev we use postgres with alembic
     - alembic upgrade head
- - when ready to merge, update the ../supabase/migrations/migrations.sql file
+ - when ready to merge, update the ../supabase/migrations/{date}_migrations.sql file
-    - alembic upgrade head --sql > ../supabase/migrations/migrations.sql
+    - alembic upgrade head --sql > alembic upgrade head --sql > ../supabase/migrations/$(date +%s)_migrations.sql